 PO, Oil, 48 x 30 in., 2016

 Broad strokes, bold shapes, rich texture, create the form, but more importantly expose the figure’s character.
 Gesture, posturing, and larger-than-life scale help provide insight on inner emotions and outer truths with the goal of bringing both power and vulnerability to the work.
-As viewers bring their experiences and emotions to their reactions to my painting, I seek to illicit an intuitive response from the viewer before they turn to a refined, analytical assessment.
+As viewers bring their experiences and emotions to their reactions to my painting, I seek to elicit an intuitive response from the viewer before they turn to a refined, analytical assessment.

 Interested in the human condition, emotion is the intersection between wild like an animal and the analytical, self-assessing, moral being humans strive to be.
 In order to delve into the very nature of man’s code of conduct, personal conflict, and ethical dilemma, I use portraiture to explore relationships, to bring the political into the art world, and the obligation of being human into the conversation.